boyugou/Mind2Web-2-BY/README.md

 ## 📝 Citation

-If you find this work useful, please cite our paper:
+If you find this work useful, please consider starring our repo and citing our papers:

 ```bibtex
 @misc{gou2025mind2web2,